gleb-pp/edhub/content/docs/2025/edhub/week2.md

 We also decided to redesign the architecture of the project to break one big `main.py` file into several parts with logic, models and routers.
 This way the project will be more scalable and it will be easier to work on several functions in parallel.

+## Plan for the Week 3

+During the Week 3, we plan to fully finalize the MVP of our project: the frontend team will create pages for assignments with their descriptions and the ability to submit students' work.
+The backend team will work on the ability to attach files to materials and assignments.
+If the frontend team has time left, they will also develop a frontend for uploading files.

 # Individual contribution

 ### Gleb Popov